Online Anxiety Therapy That Actually Works

 For ambitious women managing careers, households, or businesses, financial stress can feel like a constant weight.
 Therapy provides a safe space to unpack money-related anxiety.
 Through CBT, ACT, IFS, and Mindfulness, we will work together to help you shift scarcity mindsets, reduce financial shame, and create a more empowered relationship with money.

 • Feeling worried to "perform" in front of others or fear that comes with being "evaluated."
-Whether you're leading meetings, giving presentations, or pushing toward big goals, performance anxiety can create inner chaos.
-This type of anxiety can show up in the work setting , academics, sports, or any other place where you may be “on display.”
+Whether you're leading meetings, giving presentations, pitching a new business idea, or a professional athlete getting ready for a game, performance anxiety can create inner chaos.
+This type of anxiety can show up in the work setting, academics, sports, or any other place where you may be “on display.”
 It can involve internal self-criticism, fear of failure, and physical symptoms before high-stakes situations.

 Benefits of Performance Anxiety Therapy

-Through CBT, ACT, Positive Psychology, and Mindfulness, I can help you manage self-doubt, calm your nervous system, and perform with increased confidence.
+Through CBT, ACT, Positive Psychology, and Mindfulness, I help high-achieving women manage self-doubt, calm the nervous system, and perform with increased confidence.

 • Overanalyzing, fearing rejection, or struggling to feel secure in your relationships.
 You might question your relationship constantly, fear abandonment, or avoid vulnerability.
 High-achieving women may find it hard to balance their independence with vulnerability, leading to inner conflict and emotional distress.